cityofballarat/data-quality/README.md

 ## Introduction

-**Ballarat Data Exchange Data.ballarat.gov.au** was launched in 2020 as the City of Ballarat's [open data](http://opendatahandbook.org/guide/en/what-is-open-data/) portal.
+**Ballarat Data Exchange Data.ballarat.vic.gov.au** was launched in 2020 as the City of Ballarat's [open data](http://opendatahandbook.org/guide/en/what-is-open-data/) portal.

 From launch of the site we intended to make our data: